Where can I find different Presto metrics for monitoring?

 - FAILED – Query execution failed.

-The following console screenshot shows an example of an executed query; here’s a breakdown of the stats:
+The following console screenshot shows an example of an executed Presto query example; here’s a breakdown of the stats:

 - The query was run by the root user, using the presto-cli tool.